Vin Chicago Bio!

 What is your first wine memory?

-What is your favorite wine from a recent newsletter?
+What was your favorite wine from our January newsletter?

 The 2010 Allegrini "Palazzo della Torre" is exactly what I want on a freezing January evening.
 The dried cherry and warm baking spices are like a warm blankey!

 I'm a relative newcomer to the world of wine.
 Up until several years ago my drink of choice was a High Life and shot of Jim Beam.
 I got my start in the hospitality industry on the food side.
 I worked as a line cook in several restaurants around the city and the extent of my wine experience was using it to deglaze a pan.
 I left the crazy life as a cook for a job at a different local wine shop a few years ago, and now here we are.

 When you're not tasting, buying, selling or writing about wine, what do you do?